 - Grants contributions from third parties and Central Government grants.
-The latter providing majority funding of the DFG programme.
-Capital Funding £1.077m - Revenue Reserves over time the Council has built up revenue reserves for the purpose of supporting future projects.
-Some capital £0.553million was applied to fund the 2016/17 programme. - Therefore, no borrowing was required to fund capital expenditure
+The latter providing majority funding of the DFG programme. - Revenue Reserves over time the Council has built up revenue reserves for the purpose of supporting future capital projects. - Capital Receipts cash resources from the sale of capital assets. - Borrowing this equates to both funding by internal resources and external borrowing.
+The latter includes borrowing from other Local Authorities.